 Feel free to use this space for quiet reflection, meditation and prayer.
 It is also used for memorial services when required.

-Explore a range of faiths and visiting chaplains at Curtin University.
+Explore a range of faiths, events and visiting chaplains at Curtin University.

-Buddhism follows the teachings (Dharma) of Lord Buddha.
+Buddhism follows the teachings (Dharma) of the Buddha.

 A religion based on the person and teachings of Jesus Christ.